 Yes.
 There are many factors that go into how much your Social Security benefit check is, but how much money you earned over the course of your lifetime has the biggest effect.

 To receive Social Security, you must have worked somewhere that deducted social security taxes from your paycheck.
 The Social Security Administration (SSA) uses a formula where you earn credits based on work.
 In 2020, you earn one credit for every $1,410 you earned.
-You must earn at least four credits a year, so everyone who earned at least $5,640 meets their yearly bare minimum.
+For 2021, that quarterly income figure has risen to $1,470.
+You must earn at least four credits a year, so everyone who earned at least $5,880 in 2021 will meet their yearly bare minimum.
 You must earn a total of 40 credits to qualify for retirement benefits, or ten years of working.
 If you’re self-employed, the SSA figures it out based on your tax returns.
 That’s just the minimum, though; the actual amount of your SSA benefit check will depend on your total social security earnings history.